HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Discussion

 \textbf{Inspections and explanations.} Finally, another design benefit of using attention on the raw input data is that it allows for instance-level insights into the model's behaviour, without the need for additional post-hoc explanation methods.
 Figure~\ref{fig:explainability} shows what parts of the sample the model attends to on average across layers.
-For images, one can create a high-level heatmap of the cell tissue to highlight relevant regions for more detailed insights on the tumour microenvironment and disease progression.
-In turn, these regions can be further analysed in post-hoc, such as via nucleus segmentation.
-To showcase this capability, in Figure~\ref{fig:explainability}, we take the highest attention patches and perform nucleus segmentation into epithelial cells, lymphocytes, macrophages, and neutrophils using a HoverNet \cite{graham_HoverNet_2019Hover-Net} pre-trained on the MoNuSAC dataset \cite{verma_MoNuSAC2020_2021MoNuSAC2020}.
-We acknowledge that attention alone does not provide the entire view of the HEALNet's behaviour, but nevertheless is a helpful capability for model inspection during development.\looseness=-1
+For images, one can create a high-level heatmap of the cell tissue to highlight relevant regions for more detailed insights into the tumour microenvironment and disease progression.
+In turn, these regions can be further analysed post-hoc, such as via nucleus segmentation.
+To showcase this capability, in Figure~\ref{fig:explainability}, we take the highest attention patches and perform nucleus segmentation into epithelial cells, lymphocytes, macrophages, and neutrophils using a HoverNet~\citep{graham_HoverNet_2019Hover-Net} pre-trained on the MoNuSAC dataset~\citep{verma_MoNuSAC2020_2021MoNuSAC2020}.
+For the high-risk regions, we observe a higher concentration of epithelial cells that are commonly associated with various cancer origins~\citep{coradini_Epithelial_2011Epithelialcellpolarityandtumorigenesis}, which we see as initial validation that the high-risk patches identified by the model capture salient biological signal.